Optical mouse: Power

 Movement can be detected in any of these states; some mice turn the sensor fully off in the sleep state, requiring a button click to wake.

 Optical mice utilizing infrared elements (LEDs or lasers) offer substantial increases in battery life over visible spectrum illumination.
 Some mice, such as the Logitech V450 848 nm laser mouse, are capable of functioning on two AA batteries for a full year, due to the low power requirements of the infrared laser.

 Mice designed for use where low latency and high responsiveness are important, such as in playing video games, may omit power-saving features and require a wired connection to improve performance.
 Examples of mice which sacrifice power-saving in favor of performance are the Logitech G5 and the Razer Copperhead.

 Optical versus mechanical mice

 Unlike mechanical mice, whose tracking mechanisms can become clogged with lint, optical mice have no moving parts (besides buttons and scroll wheels); therefore, they do not require maintenance other than removing debris that might collect under the light emitter.
-However, they generally cannot track on glossy and transparent surfaces, including some mouse-pads, causing the cursor to drift unpredictably during operation.
+However, they generally cannot track on glossy and transparent surfaces, including some mouse pads, causing the cursor to drift unpredictably during operation.
 Mice with less image-processing power also have problems tracking fast movement, whereas some high-quality mice can track faster than 2 m/s.

-Some models of laser mouse can track on glossy and transparent surfaces, and have a much higher sensitivity.
+Some models of laser mice can track on glossy and transparent surfaces and have much higher sensitivity.